 - 1. If a person has violated, is violating, or is threatening to violate any provision of the rules, the Board may institute and conduct a suit in the name of the District for enforcement of these rules and the provisions of Chapter 36, Texas Water Code.
 When used in this Section 15, the word "rules" includes and refers to the rules in which this Section 15 is included and all other written rules adopted by the District, applicable state law, and the terms, conditions and provisions of any relevant permit granted by the District.
 [Amended December 8, 2009] [Amended June 12, 2012] - 2.
 The rules may be further enforced by injunction and other judicial proceedings, either at law or in equity, and, in lieu of or in addition to any other authorized enforcement action, any person who violates any term or provision of these rules will be subject to civil fine and penalties as provided herein. - 3.
 Any person violating any of the provisions of these rules or failing to comply therewith or with any of the requirements thereof, or who drills or operates any well, or transports water outside of the District in violation of these rules, or in violation of any written statement or plan submitted and approved hereunder, will be subject to a civil penalty of not less than the minimum penalty provided in Rule 15.4 and not more than ten thousand dollars (\$10,000.00) per day, and each day the violation continues constitutes a separate offense.
 The Board has established the penalties set forth in Rule 15.4 as the minimum penalty for violation of the rules.
-The Board may at a hearing on a violation, assess the minimum or a greater civil penalty for breach of any rule of the District, and the penalty assessed by the Board shall be in addition to all the other remedies provided herein.
-[Amended December 8, 2009] [Amended June 12, 2012]
+The Board may at an Enforcement Hearing on a violation, assess a greater civil penalty for breach of any rule of the District, and the penalty assessed by the Board shall be in addition to all the other remedies provided herein.
+Following such Enforcement Hearing, the Board may, in addition to any civil penalty set out herein, take up review of the permit(s) which may result in modification or suspension of such permit(s).
+Modification or Suspension, as used herein, may include revoking a permit in part or in whole or it may include filing suit to modify a permit up to and including revocation of the entire permit [Amended December 8, 2009] [Amended June 12, 2012] [Amended May 10, 2022]